Skip to main content

 Leadership

 Leadership skills are essential for project managers.
-Project managers need to effectively guide and inspire team members and stakeholders, ensuring that they feel that their concerns are heard and that they are making a meaningful contribution.
-Project managers also need to give feedback, set goals and evaluate the performance of others.
-For all of these reasons, leadership skills are paramount.
+They need to effectively guide and inspire team members and stakeholders, ensuring that they feel their concerns are heard and that they are making a meaningful contribution.

 Risk management